Post-doc, PhD and RA vacancies that come up will be posted here.

 Note that there have been no changes yet to UK participation in EU research programmes, or eligibility of EU citizens to study or work at UK universities.
 The UK government has also guaranteed to cover EU funding beyond the date the UK leaves the EU, so researchers can continue to apply for EU funds.

-Marie Curie Individual Fellowships (next call Spring 2022)
+Marie Curie Postdoctoral Fellowships (next call April 2024)

-There may also be schemes specific to your country – for example, here is one for PhD holders from Portugal.
+There may also be schemes specific to your country.

 Prospective PhD students